hyperledger/fabric-private-chaincode/README.md

 official docker [documentation](https://docs.docker.com/install/linux/linux-postinstall/)
 for more details.

-We provide a docker image containing the FPC development environment.
-This will enable you to get a quick start to get FPC running.
+We provide instructions to build and run a docker image containing the FPC development environment.

 First make sure your host has
-* A running Docker daemon compatible with docker provided by Ubuntu 18.04, currently `Docker version 18.09`.
+* Docker 18.09 (or higher).
   It also should use `/var/run/docker.sock` as socket to interact with the daemon (or you will have to override in `<absolute-project-path>/fabric-private-chaincode/config.override.mk` the default definition in make of `DOCKER_DAEMON_SOCKET`)
 * GNU make